Figma vs Sketch: Which Design Tool Should You Choose in 2025?

 Plugins and Integrations: Figma vs Sketch

-• Design Lint to ensure design system consistency
+• Design Lint – Design system error checker

-• Sketch Runner for faster search and function execution
+• Sketch Runner – Instant search and command execution

 Pricing and Costs Considerations: Figma vs Sketch